 Likewise, proponents of Dispensational Premillennialism view the entire discourse as taking place in the final years prior to the return of Christ.

 One thing I learned a long time ago, the truth is normally found in the balance, not in the extremes — such as what we have with Full Preterism and Dispensational Premillennialism.
 We must also allow the truth to lead us where it wants to leads us, without allowing positional bias to influence the way we interpret Scripture.

-[Note: It’s not my purpose to discuss all the eschatological positions, but I refer to Full Preterism and Dispensational Premillennialism because they are the opposite extremes, and because DP is the most popular position among Christians today.]
+[Note: It’s not my purpose to discuss all the eschatological positions, but I refer to Full Preterism and Dispensational Premillennialism because they are the opposite extremes, and because DP is probably the most popular position among Christians today.]

 When we read through the Olivet Discourse, it’s immediately obvious that the events that Jesus describes can be seen throughout history from that time forward — not just in AD 70, or in the final few years of the present world leading up to the return of Christ.
 In other words, all the things that occured in Christ’s generation, has occurred in every other generation — except, of course, the destruction of Jerusalem in AD 70.
 That realization is the key to understanding this discourse.
 Failure to keep that in mind as we read these chapters, results in a distorted or limited understanding.
 To restrict Christ’s discourse to one particular time period is a mistake, because it fails to recognize the obvious, which results in an erroneous understanding of prophecy.